jnotwell/thesis/README.md

 Copied from Aaron Wenger's 2014 thesis.

-jnotwellThesis.tex is the main document.
+main.tex is the main document.
 Each chapter is in a separate .tex.

-To compile and build the entire document, run the following commands: make clean; make